tochenan/CitiBike-Demand-Prediction/README.md

 ## Setup Instructions
 1. **Clone the repository**: https://github.com/tochenan/Causallens_Takehome.git
 2. **Set up the environment** (ensure Anaconda is installed): dependency requirement can be found in environment.yml
+3. **Download** : download original data from https://citibikenyc.com/system-data and put the data in data/raw.